-The Town's population peaked in the 1830's at 2,158 persons.
+The Town's population peaked in 1850 at 1,814 persons.
 During this time Sheldon Village alone contained three churches, a post office, three stores, two hotels, two grocery stores, a grist mill, a sawmill, a carriage shop, a cabinet maker's shop, harness shop, two blacksmith's shops, and the Missisquoi Bank.
-The Town was comprised of eleven school districts.
+The Town was comprised of fourteen school districts.

 By this time agriculture's emphasis had shifted from sheep to dairy.
-Although Fairfield produced more butter, Sheldon led the State of Vermont in the production of cheese during the late 1860's.
+Although Fairfield produced more butter, Sheldon led the State of Vermont in the production of cheese during the late 1860s.

-Sheldon became a mill town in 1894 when Joseph Shipley began producing ground wood pulp at the Missisquoi Mill.
+Sheldon became a mill town in 1894 when Joseph Shepley began producing ground wood pulp at the Missisquoi Mill.
 The ownership of the mill has changed several times over the years.
 The current operator, WestRock, employs approximately 150 people and produces 91,000 tons of recycled paperboard annually.